evans-kithinji/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20. Without C, you would live in hiago. removes all letters c and C from input
 21. esreveR. reverse its input
 22. DJ Cut Killer. displays all users and their home directories, sorted by users
+23. Empty casks make the most noise. finds all empty files and directories in the current directory and all sub-directories